 What Does Sleep Consulting Entail?

 As a sleep consultant, I am there to only change any aspects of your child’s sleep that you would like changed!
 Once you fill out the intake form I get to work on your sleep plan that will cover every detail on how to get your child to sleep better.
 I take into account your child's age, temperament and your parenting philosophy.
 The sleep plan will include many different areas such as routines, schedules, science behind your child’s sleep, two methods you can choose from, and any other relevant tips specific to your situation.
-From there, I will be there for 2 to 3 weeks to make any necessary changes to the plan.
+From there, I will be there 10-14 days to make any necessary changes to the plan.

 Can’t I Just Read a Book or Search Methods Online Instead of Hiring a Consultant?